 These industries rank as some of the fastest growing, but also the most dangerous private-sector industries in the state for workers.
 Research has shown, and regulators have recognized, that high injury rates in warehouses are largely preventable and can be attributed to unsafe work speeds, punitive and non-transparent quotas.
 The increasing use of abusive quotas means that workers are continually pressured to work faster and harder without sufficient recovery time thus over-exerting their bodies.

-The WWPA requires employers with at least 100 workers in a single warehouse distribution center, or 500 workers statewide, to ensure that their mandated quotas accommodate basic worker rights such as rest periods, bathroom breaks, or compliance with other federal health and safety laws.
+The WWPA requires employers with at least 100 workers in a single warehouse distribution center, or 1000 workers statewide, to ensure that their mandated quotas accommodate basic worker rights such as rest periods, bathroom breaks, or compliance with other federal health and safety laws.
 The WWPA assures transparency in the workplace by requiring employers to provide workers and their representatives with a written description of each mandated quota they are assigned, how the quotas are developed, and how they may be used by the employer for disciplinary purposes.

 Even if the most abusive quotas are limited, workers can still experience injury in poorly designed workplaces.
 The Warehouse Worker Injury Reduction Act is the essential next step in protecting thousands of New York warehouse workers.